 THE WINNER OF THE 2024 ANTEPAVILION: FOUND(ATION)

-BY Good Shape (Lioba Pflaum & Hanna Sheerin)
+BY Good Shape (Lioba Pflaum & Hannah Sheerin)

 FOUND(ATION) is a relic for future archaeologists to discover.
 A beautifully crafted concrete pile on a stepped plinth.
 The concrete pile represents a fine example of an imagined mid 21stC. construction-design ethos and movement, which renounces the pouring of large quantities of ugly and wasteful concrete into the ground.
 Instead the invisible components in construction enjoy the craftsmanship and aesthetic refinement previously only seen in the above ground components of buildings.
 FOUND(ATION) uses the metaphor of beauty and fine work to insist that we put more thought into building foundations, often destined by their nature to long outlive the superstructures they support.